cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Idiom: talk (or speak) in riddles.
 | Definition: express oneself in an ambiguous or puzzling manner.
 |
-|
 | meek
 | Definition: quiet, gentle, and easily imposed on; submissive.
 | Usage: I used to call her Miss Mouse because she was so meek and mild.
-|
-| forbear
-| Definition: politely or patiently restrain an impulse to do something.
-| Usage: The boy forbore from touching anything.
-| Definition: refrain from doing or using something.
-| Usage: Rebecca could not forbear a smile.
 |
 | dumb
 | Definition:temporarily unable or unwilling to speak.